fwarfa/prime-on-track-solo-project/README.md

 [] Home Page
   [] Add Profile Info
-    [] use user reducer to get info
+    [x] use user reducer to get info
-    [] edit profile button
+    [x] edit profile button
-      [] history push to take you profile page
+      [x] history push to take you profile page
-    [] style profile info to be on left side of page with a divider [] add new job hunt button
+    [] style profile info to be on left side of page with a divider [x] add new job hunt button
-    [] history push should to take you to NewJobEntryPage [] Display Previous job hunts by title
+    [x] history push should take you to NewJobEntryPage [] Display Previous job hunts by title
     [] use mapping to display each job hunt
     [] reach out to brad about how the sql table and how it will look (hunt title)